chunweiz/CCUX/doc/module.md

 ##

 This is how the boilerplate codes of your controller looks like.
-We are using AMD (sap.ui.define) to load all the necessary dependencies.
-AMD loading style is the default way for you to load your dependencies.
+We are using AMD style to load all the necessary dependencies and it should be your default way in loading your dependencies.

 ```
 /*global sap*/